JakaAmbrus/PSP_Sketcher/README.md

 ## Game Demo

-To see a live demo of the game, you can visit the [Rock Paper Scissors Game Demo](https://jakaambrus.github.io/PlaySketch_Portable/) page.
+To see a live demo of the game, you can visit the [PlaySketch Portable Game Demo](https://jakaambrus.github.io/PlaySketch_Portable/) page.

 ## Technologies used:
 [![My Skills](https://skills.thijs.gg/icons?i=html,css,js)](https://skills.thijs.gg)